HUH-tag: Mode of action

 HUH endonucleases generally have two histidine (H) residues in the active site coordinating a metal cation (Mg2+ or Mn2+) that interacts with the phosphate backbone of DNA.
-This allows for a nucleophilic attack, most commonly, by an activated tyrosine of the scissile phosphate in the DNA backbone, generating a 5' covalent bond with the ssDNA.
+These residues allow for a nucleophilic attack, most commonly by an activated tyrosine of the scissile phosphate in the DNA backbone, generating a 5' covalent bond with the ssDNA.
 In contrast to other DNA-protein linkage approaches, this reaction occurs at ambient conditions and does not require any additional modifications.
 X-ray crystallography and NMR structures have provided insight into the sequence specificity of DNA binding.